EUROPEAN BEECH QUICK GUIDE

 - Low-branched habit makes it suitable for hedging

-Native to the woodlands of central and southern Europe, this hedge was brought to America by colonists in the mid-1700s and has remained a popular ornamental tree ever since.
-Also check out Copper beech hedge
+Native to the woodlands of central and southern Europe, the European Beech hedge was brought to America by colonists in the mid-1700s and has remained a popular ornamental tree ever since.

 |Your Hardiness Zone:|